-- Coverage for participants residing nationwide. - In- and Out-of-Network benefits. - Reimbursement for Eligible Medical Expenses described in this document (and as determined by the Plan Administrator) for participants residing permanently, part time, or while traveling outside of the United States.
+- Coverage statewide. - Coverage for participants residing nationwide. - Coverage worldwide for those residing or traveling outside of the United States. - In- and Out-of-Network benefits. - -Reimbursement for Eligible Medical Expenses described in this document (and as determined by the Plan Administrator) for participants residing permanently, part time, or while traveling outside of the United States.
 Refer to the Out-of-Country Medical, Prescription, and Vision Purchases section. - Coverage for eligible preventive care services at 100% when using In-Network providers.
 Refer to the Preventive Care/Wellness Services section for more information. - Health care resources and tools to assist you in making informed decisions about your and your family's health care services.
-For more information log in to your E-PEBP member portal account at https://pebp.nv.gov/.
+For more information log in to youther E-PEBP member portal account at https://pebp.nv.gov/.